 David Lubarsky, M.D., M.B.A.

-Vice Chancellor for Human Health Sciences;
+Vice Chancellor of Human Health Sciences and

 Chief Executive Officer, UC Davis Health

 David Lubarsky, M.D., M.B.A., is the vice chancellor of human health sciences and chief executive officer for UC Davis Health, which is a major contributor to the health and economy of the Sacramento region with 14,000 employees, 1,000 students, 1,000 faculty members, an annual operating budget of $3 billion and approximately 1 million outpatient visits each year.
 He oversees UC Davis Health’s financial structure and its academic, research and clinical programs, including the School of Medicine, the Betty Irene Moore School of Nursing, the 1,000-member physician practice group, the community network, and UC Davis Medical Center, a 625-bed Level l Trauma hospital consistently ranked among the nation’s best by U.S. News & World Report and Becker’s.
 UC Davis Health is a center of biomedical discoveries that help advance health around the world, ranked in the top 30 nationally for medical research.

 Since joining UC Davis Health in July 2018, Dr. Lubarsky has recommitted the organization to expanding care for the underserved, and caring for Medi-Cal patients and others with few resources while creating a sustainable financial model.
 Among the new initiatives, Dr. Lubarsky established a partnership with Sacramento County Health Services to expand primary and specialty care to the underserved, reform the managed care system, and address the crisis in mental illness and homelessness.
 He also positioned UC Davis Health as a resource to complete, not compete with, other health systems to improve access and care throughout the region.